sriram1999s/ParaTest/README.md

   std::cout << "test 2\n";
 }
 ```
+### Name of Interface file

+The tool takes the name of a ```hpp``` file as its second argument.
+Make sure the file is in the same directory as the tests specification file.

 ### Implementation file

-The tool takes a ```cpp``` file as its second argument argument.
+The tool takes a ```cpp``` file as its third argument argument.
 The file holds your implementation.

 An example of an implementation file is shown below: